-Sure, you could have the Dan Bilzerian’s of the world who like the publicity as well.
+Sure, you could have the Dan Bilzerians of the world, who also like the publicity.
 However, the story of many crypto gambling players is that they could always use privacy.

 Bitcoin is valuable and more famous but offers pseudonymous anonymity at best.

 Each coin trades at about $125.
-These numbers may not be bonkers like a few months ago but are still very impressive.
+These numbers may not be bonkers like a few months ago, but they are still very impressive.

 It serves as a payments crypto that came about as a hard fork of the Bitcoin protocol.
-The first tier of the blockchain is similar to BTC and utilizes Proof of work consensus.
+The first tier of the blockchain is similar to BTC and utilises Proof of work consensus.

 The second tier of the network uses Proof of service (PoSe), a unique scoring system to ascertain that node operators provide services in good faith.